megaluck/documentation/docs/introduction/07-Sidechain-SDK-extension.rst

     {"result": {“response” : “response from CustomSuccessResponse object”}}

-Error response should implement the ErrorResponse interface which by default should have the next functions to be implemented:
+In case of something going wrong and error shall be returned then response shall implement ErrorResponse interface which by default have next functions to be implemented:

 ```public String code()``` -- error code